Asylum seekers, refugees and people in immigration detention

 The Commission conducts visits to Australia’s immigration detention facilities in order to monitor conditions in these facilities.
 The Commission’s aim is to ensure that conditions meet internationally accepted human rights standards.

-While in immigration detention, people may have a variety of needs, including torture and trauma counseling, access to family tracing services, access to legal and migration advice, interpreting and translation, health and mental health care, and access to education and recreational activities.
+While in immigration detention, people may have a variety of needs, including torture and trauma counselling, access to family tracing services, access to legal and migration advice, interpreting and translation, health and mental health care, and access to education and recreational activities.

 The general procedure for a Commission visit to an immigration detention facility is as follows:

 • Conduct a tour and general inspection of the detention facility.

 • Interview managers and staff of the detention service provider, Serco.

 • Conduct separate interviews with health, mental health, recreation and kitchen staff.